 Keynote lecture: Professor Homi K. Bhabha

-In October 2019, Goethe-Institut / Max Mueller Bhavan Mumbai will celebrate its Golden Jubilee with a three-day festival acknowledging the role played by different individuals, institutions and partners over the years in shaping the work of the institute in Mumbai.
+In October 2019, Goethe-Institut / Max Mueller Bhavan Mumbai celebrated its Golden Jubilee with a three-day festival acknowledging the role played by different individuals, institutions and partners over the years in shaping the work of the institute in Mumbai.

-The festival will open on 18th October at the Tata Theatre with a keynote lecture "The Task of the Humanist: Bringing Hannah Arendt Home to Bombay"
+The festival opened on 18th October at the Tata Theatre with a keynote lecture "The Task of the Humanist: Bringing Hannah Arendt Home to Bombay"

 by Professor Homi K. Bhabha